getindata/first-steps-with-data-pipelines/README.md

 After pressing enter button, we will be asked some questions about which template to use for a new project, the name of the project, the name of GCP project that we are working on, the cron that specifies at what times should the DP pipeline run and a description of the created project.
 Answer these questions.
-Be aware that the name of the DP project should be written using alpha-numeric signs plus the underscore sign.
+Be aware that the name of the DP project should be composed of alpha-numeric signs and the `_` sign.

 ![](images/project_creation_options_filled_in.png)

-After answering these questions Copier will be used to create contents of our projects using the specified project template.
+After answering these questions [Copier](https://copier.readthedocs.io/en/stable/) will be used to create contents of our projects using the specified project template.
 Good job!
 The project should have been created successfully.

 Now let's enter the project folder.